Two-stage dispersion mechanism of clean spherical bubbles rising in a chain: Discussion

+where $N(r)$, i.e., the number of bubbles within the concentric annular region, is divided radially by $\Delta r\approx0.14\,\mathrm{mm}$, and divided by the total number of bubbles $N_{total}= 96$, normalizing by the area of each concentric region.

+As shown, the distribution peaks within the range $3< r/R< 6$, indicating that, during the second stage of dispersion, bubbles are not uniformly distributed within the dispersion region; instead, they show reduced density near the center and a distinct tendency to accumulate along the outer edges.
+A similar trend is observed at $f= 12\,\mathrm{Hz}$.

+We hypothesize that distinct physical mechanisms govern these two stages.
+We attribute the first stage to bubble--bubble interactions and relate the second stage to the upward flow generated by the bubbles rising through the liquid (Right side of Fig.~\ref{fig10}).

+FIG. 11. in the original manuscript "Schematic of the two-way coupling between upward flow and bubbles rising in a chain." was removed.
 As a bubble rises through the liquid, it generates a wake and entrains the surrounding fluid \cite{Sanada2005}.
 Chained bubbles repeatedly pass through the liquid, inducing upward flow.
 The shear of upward flow generates a shear-induced lift force on each bubble, driving it away from the central axis.
 We therefore attribute the second-stage dispersion to shear-induced lift arising from the upward flow.
 We further expect that the superposition of individual bubble wakes generates this upward flow.
+Even at a relatively large separation distance of $S\approx 20$, a bubble wake retains approximately $10\%$ of the bubble rise velocity (Fig. 16 in Hallez and Legendre \cite{Hallez2011}).
+In the present experiments, the bubble chains at $f= 12$ and $20\,\mathrm{Hz}$ ($S = 25.3$ and $16.0$, respectively) likely generated a sustained upward flow, as subsequent bubbles passed through before the preceding wakes could completely attenuate.
+In contrast, for $f= 4$ and $8\,\mathrm{Hz}$ ($S= 88.7$ and $30.3$, respectively), the spacing between successive bubbles was sufficient for the preceding wakes to fully dissipate.
+As a result, persistent upward flow was not established, leading to a weaker secondary dispersion mechanism.

 As bubbles disperse, the induced flow profile is modified, which feeds back into the promotion of further dispersion.
 This mutual interaction establishes a two-way coupling between bubble motion and liquid flow, thereby giving rise to the second-stage dispersion.